grnet/okeanos-LoD/webapp/api-doc/docs/LambdaInstanceList.md

 Lambda instances list call, given an authentication token through the header x-api-key, will firstly check the validity of the token.
 If the token is invalid, the API will reply with a "401 Unauthorized" code.
 If the token is valid, the API will return all the lambda instances in JSON format along with a "200 OK" code.
 If there are no lambda instances the API will reply with a "404 Not Found" code.
 Lambda instances can be viewed in pages with a limited number of instances per page.
-If at least one of the parameters limit and page is less than or equal to zero, the API will reply with a "400 Bad Request" code.
+If at least one of the parameters limit and page is less than or equal to zero or missing, the API will reply with a "400 Bad Request" code.

 ## Basic Parameters